After nudge from Mom, Jamal Adams and Seahawks reach record deal after ‘a real intense negotiation’

 That experience drove home to Adams the need to care for his body.
 He thought he had been doing that all along, but said, “I can go to the next level.
 And that’s what I did.
 So far it’s been going great.
 And that’s the plan — to stay healthy.”

-For Adams, that entails going the extra mile in the weight room, and making an investment in tending to his body — in the manner of a certain quarterback, a task which became easier for him to afford Tuesday.
+For Adams, that entails going the extra mile in the weight room, and making an investment in tending to his body — in the manner of a certain quarterback, a task that became easier for him to afford Tuesday.

 “After practice when I’m home, I’m getting massages,’’ Adams said.
 “I have a (hyperbaric) chamber, you know?
 So I invested in my body.
 I don’t know how much I’m going to spend on my body, but it’s going to be high.
 It might not be like Russ (quarterback Russell Wilson), but it’s going to be very high.”